 I added the finishing touches moments before the party and watched the delight on the children’s faces.
 It is one of those things that you have to disengage emotionally from though.
 Your creation that you pour your heart and soul into is fair game the minute it is presented to the children.
 I always cut my own cakes, its a bit like a ceremonial burning, you made it, you get to break it too!!!

 Enjoy, this was the best cake I have done, it was intricate and delightful to do.
-It was much easier to paint the figures after modelling them than it is too get your icing just the right shade by adding icing colour to the icing.
+It was much easier to paint the figures after modeling them than it is too get your icing just the right shade by adding icing colour to the icing.
 That is a work of art in its own right.
 My advice is never use cornflour to stop your fondant from sticking, it dries it out.
 Use 100% icing sugar.
 Start early, much earlier than you think you need too, And most of all enjoy the process!!
 I hope these free cake decorating ideas have been of help.